hazelcast/fraud-detection-onnx/README.md

 We've created a docker image preloaded with:
 * Hazelcast 5.2.1 running on Ubuntu 22.04
-* ONNX runtime libraries in a supported platform/OS/Programming language (AMD64/Linux/Java)
+* ONNX runtime libraries in a supported platform/OS/Programming language combination (e.g AMD64/Linux/Java)
 * Some sample Transaction data (in csv files) for testing purposes

-This image can be deployed to your Cloud provider of choice or run locally (preferably on an AMD64 machine).
-The image will run on ARM devices, like Apple M1, via emulation.
-However, the performance and stability may be impacted when running under emulation
+This image can be deployed to your cloud provider of choice or run locally (preferably on an AMD64 machine). \

+Note that theimage will run on ARM devices, like Apple M1, via emulation.
+However, the performance and stability may be impacted when running in emulation mode

 ## Deploy Hazelcast-Onnx image to AWS ECS with Docker Compose